Fractal147/ebook-pageturner/README.md

 - Developer mode should be enabled.(devmodeon in search bar)
 - Keep wifi on should be enabled. (in dev options)
 - (recommended to change the telnet password too!) (via telnet on a computer)
-- Set up the script files (via telnet on a computer)
+- Either copy the example files in this repository to the usb device root...
+- Or use telnet and make own scripts

-Log in via telnet, and record a page turn forwards and back in files `/mnt/onboard/fw1.input' and '/mnt/onboard/bw1.input` Create or copy the turnfw.sh and turnbw.sh scripts on the /mnt/onboard directory (i.e. where the books are) Check execution via telnet on computer.
+Log in via telnet, and record a page turn forwards and back in files `/mnt/onboard/fw1_ev1.input' and '/mnt/onboard/bw1_ev1.input`
+Create or copy the turnfw.sh and turnbw.sh scripts on the /mnt/onboard directory (i.e. where the books are) Check execution via telnet on computer.